Els de Graauw

 In the News

-Els de Graauw quoted by Shirin Ali, "Refugees in the US Can’t Retain Employment for Long: Study Says" The Hill, February 11, 2022.
+Quoted by Shirin Ali in "Refugees in the US Can’t Retain Employment for Long: Study Says," The Hill, February 11, 2022.

-Els de Graauw quoted on President Trump's inaccurate statement that there is a California town where undocumented immigrants took over the town council by Peter Baker and Linda Qiu, "Inside What Even an Ally Calls Trump's 'Reality Distortion Field'" The New York Times, October 31, 2018.
+Quoted by Peter Baker and Linda Qiu in "Inside What Even an Ally Calls Trump's 'Reality Distortion Field'," The New York Times, October 31, 2018.

-Els de Graauw quoted on affordable housing when she was living in a "tiny house" in Berkeley while doing research in the California Bay Area. by Richard Scheinin, "Affordable Housing 101: Why Not Build More Granny Units?"
-The Mercury News, July 26, 2016.
+Quoted by Richard Scheinin in "Affordable Housing 101: Why Not Build More Granny Units?," The Mercury News, July 26, 2016.

 Publications

-"Explaining Refugee Employment Declines: Structural Shortcomings in Federal Resettlement Support" (with Els de Graauw and Shannon Gleeson).
+"Explaining Refugee Employment Declines: Structural Shortcomings in Federal Resettlement Support" (with Anna Nicole Kreisberg and Shannon Gleeson).
 Social Problems (2022).

 Analyzes the over-time employment declines that refugees in the United States face, highlighting three interrelated structural weaknesses in the federal refugee resettlement process that drive these declines: (1) retrenched resettlement funding, (2) a logic of self-sufficiency prioritizing rapid employment in generally undesirable and unstable jobs, and (3) siloed networks of refugee-serving organizations.